Zapishnyi/okten_nest_crm/README.md

 ### Swagger

-1. Swagger is awaitable on URL:
+1. Swagger is available on URL:
    > http://localhost:5000/api-docs

 ### Postman